OSGeo/gdal/doc/source/drivers/raster/vrt.rst

          With muparser, it is expanded into a list of all input bands.

-       Starting with GDAL 3.12, the variables ``_CENTER_X_`` and ``_CENTER_Y_`` can be included in the expression to access cell center coordinates.
+       Starting with GDAL 3.12, the variables ``_CENTER_X_`` and ``_CENTER_Y_`` can be

+       included in the expression to access cell center coordinates.
+The variable ``NODATA``

+       can be included in the expression if the derived band has a NoData value.

        ExprTk and muparser support a number of built-in functions and control structures.